-Eat some of Sydney’s best food
+1. Eat some of Sydney’s best food

 Greater Western Sydney is a melting pot of cultures and, as a result, offers some of the city’s best food.
 You’ll find the best Vietnamese food outside Vietnam, mouth-watering charcoal chicken, and more falafel than you could ever hope to eat.

-If you’re not sure where to start you can book a taste tour, where a guide will take you through the best restaurants in Greater Western Sydney.
+If you’re not sure where to start, you can book a taste tour where a guide will take you through the best restaurants in Greater Western Sydney.

-Enjoy a schooner at one of Sydney’s oldest pubs
+2. Enjoy a schooner at one of Sydney’s oldest pubs

-Meet some Aussie animals
+5. Meet some Aussie animals

-If you’re an animal lover, you’ll adore Greater Western Sydney.
-The region has not one, but two fantastic animal parks where you can get up close and personal with some of Australia’s most famous inhabitants.
+If you’re an animal lover, you’ll be spoiled for choice of fun things to do in Western Sydney.
+The region has not one, but two fantastic animal parks where you can get up close and personal with some of Australia’s most famous creatures.
 At Featherdale Wildlife Park, you can cuddle a koala, feed a kangaroo or even take a selfie with a quokka.

 Animals from further abroad can be encountered at Sydney Zoo, which is set up as a safari experience.
 Here you can have close encounters with giraffes and camels or even lions – if you’re brave enough, of course!

-Go for a splash
+6. Go for a splash

 Greater Western Sydney is home to Raging Waters Sydney, one of Australia’s best water parks.
 On a hot summer’s day, there is no better way to cool off than by tackling Raging Waters’ huge water slides and rides.

-If water slides aren’t your thing and you’re more of an adventurer, white water rafting might be just right for you.
+If water slides aren’t your thing and you’re more of an adventurer, whitewater rafting might be just right for you.
 Located in Penrith, guided white water rafting will leave you soaked, exhausted, and having experienced an adrenaline thrill like no other.

-Photo courtesy of Destination NSW.
+Image courtesy of Destination NSW Content Library.